Fauna of Madagascar: Insects

 Comet moth (Argema mittrei), one of the world's largest moths.

 Madagascar is home to huge variety of insects, the majority of which are endemic.
-Thousands of species are present in some groups such as the beetles and moths.
+Thousands of species are present in some groups, such as the beetles and moths.
 There are approximately 100,000 species of insects and counting in Madagascar.
 Distinctive species include the long-necked giraffe weevil, the huge comet moth and the butterfly-like Madagascan sunset moth.
 About 80 species of stick insect occur; the Achrioptera species are large and colourful while others are small and very well-camouflaged.
 Many of the island's praying mantises are also well-camouflaged, mimicking dead leaves or bark.
 There are over 100 cockroaches, including the large hissing cockroaches.

 The mosquitoes of Madagascar include 235 species, among which 138 (59%) are endemic and 64 (27%) have a known medical or veterinary interest because they can transmit diseases.

-Beetles: Various species of beetles.
-For example, various tiger beetles (Cicindelidae): 109 species from genus Pogonostoma, 65 species from genus Physodeutera.
+Various species of beetles call Madagascar home, such as tiger beetles (Cicindelidae): 109 species from genus Pogonostoma, and 65 species from genus Physodeutera.

-Madagascar is home to the smallest bee in the World, Liotrigona bitika (Brooks & Michener 1988) with a body length of less than 2 mm, and to several other species of Meliponini.
+Madagascar is home to the smallest bee in the World, Liotrigona bitika (Brooks & Michener 1988), which has a body length of less than 2 mm, as well as several other species of Meliponini.

 The freshwater crayfish Astacoides appears to be a Gondwanan relict.